neondatabase/website/content/docs/cloud/concepts.md

 ## Branches (coming soon)

 _Neon Branching capabilities are not publicly available yet.
-If you would like to try out this feature, reach out to beta@neon.tech with a request to enable branching capabilities for your account._
+If you would like to try out this feature, reach out to beta@neon.tech describing your use case and request to enable branching capabilities for your account._

 A branch is a copy of the [Project Data](#project) created from the current state or any past state that is still available (see [PITR](#point-in-time-reset)).
 A branch can be independently modified from its originating project data.